RebinW/active-directory-domain-services/01-domain-controller-deployment/02-second-domain-controller.md

 I therefore tested the connection by pinging 192.168.56.10 and it could reach the server without any issues.
 I thought that maybe during promotion Windows for some reason would prioritze the NAT adapter over the Host-Only adapter, so I tried to disable the NAT adapter while it was still promoting.
 As soon as I disabled the adapter the installation went through right away.

 Since most of the communicating in by lab is going to be internal, but later also requires internet access for hybrid setup, disableing the NAT adapter is not a long term solution.
 What I've done instead is to tell the server to priorize the Host-only adapter over the NAT adapter.
-I did this by setting the metric to 10 on the Host-Only adapter and setting the metric to 50 on the NAT adapter:
+I did this by setting the metric to 10 on the Host-Only adapter and setting the metric to 50 on the NAT adapter.
+If I encounter adapter issues later in the lab during hybrid setup, I will then exchange the adapters and go with bridge-mode instead.

 ![Changing prioritization](screenshots/changeprioritization.png)